5004-SEA-Fa24-Geeng/payroll-gen-VincentLiuGit/Report.md

 ## Technical Questions

 1. What does CSV stand for?

+   A comma-separated values file.

 2. Why would you declare `List<IEmployee>` instead of `ArrayList<HourlyEmployee>`?

+    Casuse it's easier to iterate through one list than to iterate through two serparte lists, `ArrayList<HourlyEmployee>` and `ArrayList<SalaryEmployee>`.
+And once the data is sent to the Builder class, Builder will create different IEmployee objects based on the employee type, so it's not necessary to create two seperate lists.

 3. When you have one class referencing another object, such as storing that object as one of the attributes of the first class - what type of relationship is that called (between has-a and is-a)?

+    It's a has-a relationship.

 4. Can you provide an example of a has-a relationship in your code (if one exists)?

+    AbstractEmployee --> PayStub : has a

 5. Can you provide an example of an is-a relationship in your code (if one exists)?

+    AbstractEmployee <|-- HourlyEmployee : extends
+    AbstractEmployee <|-- SalaryEmployee : extends

 6. What is the difference between an interface and an abstract class?

+    An interface is like a contract.
+It is used to specify what a class should do but no details in implementing methods..
+    An abstract class is like a manual.
+It not noly show you what a class should do, but also show you how to implemt methods.

 7. What is the advantage of using an interface over an abstract class?

+    Interface is more flexiable than Abstract class.
+Cause a concrete class can implements multiple interfaces, while it can only inherit one abstract class.

 8. Is the following code valid or not? `List<int> numbers = new ArrayList<int>();`, explain why or why not.
 If not, explain how you can fix it.

+    It's not valid.
+Cause generic types cannot use primitive types.
+It should be rewritten as `List<Integer> numbers = new ArrayList<Integer>();`

 9. Which class/method is described as the "driver" for your application?

+    The main() method in the PayrollGenerator class is the "driver".

 10. How do you create a temporary folder for JUnit Testing?

+    First "import org.junit.jupiter.api.io.TempDir", and then use @TempDir annotation in your test code.

 ## Deeper Thinking